esn-org/esn-test/README.md

 on the OS of your computer.
 Once you have finished, you should have almost everything for start developing on this project

+### DDEV and composer
+DDEV provides a built-in command to simplify use of PHP’s dependency manager, Composer, without requiring it to be installed on the host machine.
+Generally, executing any Composer command through DDEV is as simple as prepending the command with ddev.
+If you have any question, you can read more about in in the [DDEV documentation page](https://ddev.readthedocs.io/en/stable/users/usage/developer-tools/#ddev-and-composer).

 **Please read the additional instructions of DDEV related to Firefox or certificates, as you might have some issues if you use that browser.**